margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for a memory of the American flag in Washington, DC
 * Grateful for the people from my classes
 * Grateful for the one that ripples out
-* Grateful for “Now”
-* Grateful for “Heart”
+* Grateful for the words "Now" and "Heart" in Chinese mindfulness
 * Grateful for the letters for mindfulness from the Chinese that goes back years, for eternity
 * Grateful for faith-driven treatment
 * Grateful for the love of life people have